Intelligence that fits in your pocket.

 }

-On-device ASR transcribes instantly
+On-device ASR transcribes in real-time

 Regex extraction provides immediate preview

-No model load required — instant structured feedback
+No model load required — instant structured feedback as you go

 Single LLM pass at finalization

-All snippets processed together for a coherent structured encounter
+Full transcript (or accumulated snippets) processed together for a coherent structured encounter

 Battery-conscious processing